draftable/compare-api-python-client/README.md

   - If `True`, the viewer will wait for a comparison with the provided `identifier` to exist
     Note this will result in a perpetual loading animation if the `identifier` is never created

-The `signedViewerURL` also supports the following parameters:
+The `signed_viewer_url` method also supports the following parameters:

 - `valid_until` _(optional)_
   Time at which the URL will expire (no longer load)